dougbtv/bowline/README.md

 I just want to have a software release happen, and then have something build the final docker image for me, so I don't have to sit there waiting for it to happen.
 I was originally inspired by wanting to have an up-to-date Docker image readied in a repository after an Asterisk security release (I'd rather just have them, now.)

-The name is inspired by the nautical theme of Docker to begin with, however The logo is inspired by (The Ashley Book of Knots)[http://en.wikipedia.org/wiki/The_Ashley_Book_of_Knots]
+The name is inspired by the nautical theme of Docker to begin with.
+Additionally, I have a penchant for knots and it seemed to lend itself to the concept.
+Plus the bowline is a rather useful and nearly ubiquitous in the world of knots.
+The logo is original (and is also open source and available in the clone).
+The logo is inspired by [The Ashley Book of Knots](http://en.wikipedia.org/wiki/The_Ashley_Book_of_Knots), which depicts how the bowline is tied and specifically (the arrows in the logo) how the knot is "faired" (how it's made neat and tied tightly).

 ## License